seantsao00/DSA-judge/example_problem_pack/problem0/prob.md

 ### **Submission Rules**

-- Each user can submit each problem a maximum of **five times per day**.
+- Each user can submit each problem a maximum of **ten times per day**.
 Unused attempts do not carry over.
+Once you reach the limit for a problem, you can no longer push changes to remote until the next day.
+However, submissions to other problems will still be accepted when trying to push.
 - Only modifications to the **`main` branch** are considered.
 Changes to other branches will not be uploaded.

 ### **Repository-Specific Notes**